-Payless Latam bet on omnichannel to fulfill their customer-centric nature
+Payless LATAM bet on VTEX omnichannel to fulfill their customer-centric nature

 Digital commerce, the shield against a retail apocalypse